 This exhibition is the result of a unique collaboration between Ewa Lajer-Burcharth, the William Dorr Boardman Professor of Fine Arts at Harvard University; Elizabeth M. Rudy, the Carl A. Weyerhaeuser Associate Curator of Prints at the Harvard Art Museums; and the Harvard students who helped develop and organize the exhibition in the context of two seminars taught in the Fall 2015 and Spring 2016 semesters, in the museums’ Art Study Center.

-The exhibition catalogue, featuring essays by students from the seminar Drawing: Object, Medium, Discourse, is forthcoming.
+The exhibition catalogue, featuring essays by students from the seminar Drawing: Object, Medium, Discourse, is available in the shop early February 2017.

 This project is supported in part by the Gurel Student Exhibition Fund and the Mellon Publication Funds at the Harvard Art Museums.